wolffshots/wolffshots/README.md

   - on the Apple [App Store](https://apps.apple.com/us/app/Head2Head/id1527745287)
   - on the Google [Play Store](https://play.google.com/store/apps/details?id=com.nextstepdigital.head2head)

-### passion projects
+### Passion projects

-#### temp controlled relay/Warm Water
+#### Warm Water/temp controlled relay

-An embedded systems solution to take the temperature of a water bath regularly and turn a relay on and off
+An embedded systems solution to take the temperature of a water bath regularly and turn a relay on and off.
+The main application I started working on this project for was to be able to develop colour photographic film at a set temperature (the C-41 process I use is done at 38°C) which I successfully did a few times with the initial Arduino implementation before starting to rewrite it in esp-idf (partially to learn the framework and partially to improve on some bugs and on the things I learnt whilst doing the first project)

 - initial implementation (kinda deprecated) [temp controlled relay](https://github.com/wolffshots/temp_controlled_relay)
 - esp-idf implementation [esp32-warm-water](https://github.com/wolffshots/esp32-warm-water.git)